RalucaNicola/hike-visualization/README.md

 [![screenshot](./screenshot.png)](hike-visualization.netlify.app)

-In this small tutorial I'll show you the main steps in building this little app, so that you can also build your own.
+In this tutorial I'll show you the main steps in building this app, so that you can also build your own.
 This is what I'll cover:

 1. display the hiking data on a 3D map and show an elevation profile graphic
 2. display images from the hike on the map